 What is a Naturopathic Doctor?

-Naturopathic doctors are licensed medical professionals under the RHPA (the same as medical doctors).
-We are natural health solution specialists that use a complementary system of treatments that includes acupuncture, nutrition, herbal medicine, homeopathy, manual therapies, hydrotherapy and lifestyle counselling.
+Naturopathic doctors are licensed medical professionals under the RHPA (the same regulations as medical doctors).
+We are natural health solution specialists that use a complementary system of treatments that includes acupuncture, nutrition, herbal medicine, homeopathy, manual therapies, hydrotherapy, and lifestyle counseling.

 How long will it take me to get pregnant?

-With the hundreds of patients we have worked with, it typically takes 3 months to correct hormone imbalances, conception generally occurs within 3-9 months of initiating our fertility program.
+With the hundreds of patients that I have worked with, it typically takes 3 months to correct hormone imbalances, conception generally occurs within 3-9 months of initiating my fertility program.

 What is your success rate?

-Because of our in depth analysis and treatment of all of the mental, emotional and physical aspects of your fertility, our success rate is higher than the success rate of conventional medicine, IVF or IUI alone.
-At least 70-80% of our fertility patients have now conceived and had healthy children including patients who were told they would never be able to conceive on their own, patients in their 40’s and patients who were told they would have to use donor eggs.
-We cannot make guarantees as to your success, but the vast majority of patients who implement our recommendations do conceive and have healthy babies.
+Because of my in-depth analysis and treatment of all of the mental, emotional and physical aspects of your fertility, my success rate is higher than the success rate of conventional medicine, IVF, or IUI alone.
+At least 70-80% of my fertility patients conceive and have healthy children including patients who were told they would never be able to conceive on their own, patients in their 40’s and patients who were told they would have to use donor eggs.
+I cannot make guarantees as to your success, but the vast majority of patients who implement my recommendations do conceive and have healthy babies.